Endal: Work as an ambassador for service dog charitable work

 As a trustee of the charity Canine Partners, Endal's owner and handler Allen Parton publicised the skilled training which is needed for assistance dogs by using the story of Endal as an example.
 Parton and Endal were both patrons of Labrador Rescue South East and Central.

 According to a description of Endal by Parton at makeyourdogahero.co.uk:

 "Another more private role is Endal's work with autistic and terminally ill children.
 Endal has represented the charity Canine Partners, is a patron of Labrador Rescue, an advisor to Dog Theft Action.
 He has been used to promote many issues to do with animal welfare and has also helped raise funds for many of the service charities such as SSAFA, the Royal Naval Benevolent Trust, British Legion and Seafarers UK." organisation.

 Related media

 Book

 A book entitled Endal by Allen and Sandra Parton was released on 5 February 2009.

 Film

 A film of Endal's life story, based around the Endal book, was announced on 1 September 2009.

 Other personality attributes

-Parton reports that alongside Endal's working life and training, he retained during his life a number of the mischievous traits that Labradors are known for.
+Parton reports that alongside Endal's working life and training, he retained during his life a number of the mischievous traits that Labrador Retrievers are known for.
 As examples he cites that Endal would still decide at times to chase squirrels in the park, or might take waste paper out of the rubbish bin to Parton, in order to gain a reward for "picking it up from the floor".